mldangelo/duncantomlin.com/README.md

 1. Add a bio
 2. SEO optimize
 2. Add a "In what context do you know Duncan?" question on the index - can be a text input or drop down.
-Build separates sites for: personal, professional, romantic, art, architecture, etc.
+Build separates sites for: personal, professional, romantic, art, architecture, resturanteer, etc.

 ### Impose Constraints of Physical Reality